MossbornHedgehog/VerdantAges/README.md

 This modpack is just being developed and still very much under construction.
 I do not recommend using it at this time.

+Tasks

+- [x] Bring Aged 3.1.2 modpack into packwiz for controlled update (PR #6)
+- [ ] Update mods included in Aged to the most recent version that works reliably on MC 1.20.1 with all the other mods included.
+- [ ] Update Distant Horizons to the most recent version so we can use it on servers.

 ## Contents

  - 3D Skin Layers (skinlayers3d-fabric-1.7.2-mc1.20.1.jar)